iozsaygi/ripsight/README.md

 </p>

 ## About
-Ripsight is a 2D Top-Down-Shooter game which built with custom game engine in 22 days. </br>
+Ripsight is a 2D Top-Down-Shooter game which built with early version of [Min Engine](https://github.com/iozsaygi/min-engine) in 22 days. </br>
 The engine supports the "Entity Component" architecture and built on top of SDL library. </br> </br>
 The game eventually became somewhat moddable, player can change the in-game visuals/effects by changing the files in "assets" folder. </br>